Au sujet de l’EB:FQR FQR pour EB en Francais

 What are some of other side effects?

 Patients with EB may lose their nails.
 This occurs because nails are made from the same cellular components that are disrupted in EB.
 Malnutrition is often seen because of the protein loss through blisters and the extra used for skin repair.
 Calories go to wound healing first, then growth.
 A common concern of most patients is blistering in the mouth and esophagus.
 They can only eat mushy/liquid foods, or, at the very least, chew their food extremely well.
 If blisters appear in the esophagus it can obstruct the passage of food, hence cause severe malnutrition.
-Malnutrition is another huge concern for EB patients because it can disrupt the growth of important organs, and some EB patients have died from a weak heart, which was caused by the malnutrition.
+Malnutrition is another huge concern for EB patients because it can disrupt the growth of important organs, and some EB patients have died from a weak heart, which was caused by the malnutrition, this has concern many of the doctors, so they have decided that every working inside the hospital has to go through cpr training toronto just in case they are in presence of heart stroke.
 The choking of blood is, in some patients, a frequent occurrence.
 The blood comes from either a “popped” blister in the throat or esophagus, or from broken vessels/skin upon vomiting.

 Some patients have severe deficiencies in Iron, which, if not treated or if cannot be treated can cause death.
 One other area of concern is the possibility of deformity on hands and feet after they have been injured, like the fingers contracting and webbing together for example.
 This is due to the fact that if the fingers get too much scar tissue (syndactilly)this skin does not “grow” like normal skin, hence the fingers and/or toes get “trapped” into that skin impairing the normal growth of the hand, and that is why the fingers get pulled into the palm of the hand.
 There is also a high incidence of Skin Cancer in severely effected areas (SquamousCell Carcinoma).
 Infections are common due to the quantity of open wounds at any given time.